ForrestCKoch/MAPnet/development_log.md

 ## 18/07/19

-Little more progress has been made on training the model.
+Little progress has been made on training the model.
 I extended the code to load in models to keep training them further.
 The above mentioned model was trained for a further 100 epochs at a slightly lower learning rate (0.00001), and managed to reduce test loss to ~4.01e-03 I believe.
 I forgot to save the terminal output, so I will write code to test saved models soon to re-assess the perfomance.